kovpas/alfred-turbofilm-workflow/README.md

 Authentication cookies are stored, so you don't need to re-authenticate again.

+Also you can check your authentication status with the following command:

+`tfauth`

+Growl or Mountain Lion notification will be shown with a corresponding status.

 After that the following commands are available:

 | Command | Description |